 Very few of my friends are using their law degree in ways that they anticipated when graduating.
 I’m not a futurist, but I’m confident in saying that many students graduating today will find fulfilling work in fields that don’t even exist today.
 The changes in our society are that profound.

 One of my friends suggested that law students look for a chance to take a finance course if they haven’t already.
 Again, perhaps it’s gotten better, but traditionally law schools fall short at providing a practical education.
-The days are gone where you could just be a lawyer.
+The days are gone when you could just be a lawyer.
 Success today will eventually require business and finance skills that they don’t teach in law school; find a way to get them on your own.
 It’s rarely possible to “just be a lawyer” anymore.

 Understand that even when you do find your first job you won’t know what you’re doing.
 Society places value on a law degree and that feels nice at least right after you pass the bar, but what you learned in those three years is just the beginning.
 Be prepared to be a life-long learner.